Yoav Mordechai: Early life and education

+Mordechai was born on March 25, 1964 in Jerusalem.
+He studied in the high school yeshiva Kiryat Noar.

 Mordechai has a master's degree of government and politics and additional master's degree in National Security studies in the frame of the National Security College.

 Military career

-Mordechai was recruited to the IDF in 1982 and served as a soldier and an officer in the 51st Battalion of the Golani Brigade.
+Mordechai was drafted to the IDF in 1982 and served as a soldier and an officer in the 51st Battalion of the Golani Brigade.
 While serving along the Israel-Lebanon border, he was the primary handler of Avraham Sinai, who spied on Hezbollah for Israel.

-Mordechai later served in the Research Department in the Intelligence Directorate, and in an operational unit in the branch.
+Mordechai later served between 1986-1987 in the Research Department in the Intelligence Directorate.
+He attended an Arabic course with the Shin Bet and served in several command positions in Unit 504 of the Intelligence Branch.
 In 2001, he was appointed to be chief of coordination and connection headquarters in Gaza, and later served as chief of civilian administration in the West Bank in the staff of the Government's Actions Coordinator in the Territories.

 From 7 April 2011, to 14 October 2013, Mordechai served as the IDF Spokesperson.
 On 29 January 2014, following his promotion to the rank of major general, he was appointed as the Coordinator of Government Activities in the Territories.
 He concluded his 36-year career in the IDF in 2018 as the Coordinator of Government Activities in the Territories.